vukrosic/linear-attention-research/experiments/exp11_dynamic_routing/PAPER.md

 We hypothesize that **different tokens require different attention mechanisms**.
 Simple or repetitive tokens may suffice with efficient linear attention, while complex reasoning or long-range dependencies may require full softmax attention.
 Rather than fixing which layers use which mechanism, we propose learning to route tokens dynamically.

+**Scope of this Work:**
+This paper presents a **proof-of-concept** implementation of dynamic routing between linear and softmax attention.
+Due to computational constraints, we validate our approach on small-scale models (~50M parameters) and shorter training runs.
+Our primary contribution is the architectural design and the demonstration of the routing mechanism's stability and behavior, rather than establishing state-of-the-art performance at scale.

 **Our Contributions:**

-1. A dynamic per-token routing mechanism between linear (GDN) and softmax attention
+1.  **Architectural Proposal:** A dynamic per-token routing mechanism between linear (GDN) and softmax attention.
-2. Application of load balancing techniques to prevent routing collapse
+2.  **Stability Mechanisms:** Application of load balancing techniques to prevent routing collapse in this hybrid setting.
-3. Empirical comparison against matched baseline with identical capacity
+3.  **Preliminary Validation:** Empirical comparison against a matched baseline in a controlled small-scale setting.
-4. Analysis of which tokens prefer which attention mechanisms
+4.  **Routing Analysis:** Initial analysis of token routing patterns, demonstrating that the model learns non-trivial routing strategies.

-**Research Question:** Can LLMs dynamically select between O(n) linear attention and O(n²) softmax attention per-token to achieve better performance than static layer assignments?
+**Research Question:** Can a dynamic routing mechanism be successfully trained to select between O(n) and O(n²) attention per-token without collapsing, and does it show potential for efficiency gains?

 ---